echo-lalia/MicroHydra/README.md

 ![ezgif-2-c755779e82](https://github.com/echo-lalia/Cardputer-MicroHydra/assets/108598670/a0782c5d-5633-489a-a5eb-f6b4e83803ef)

-This program is still in early development, but it seems to be working so far.
+This program is still in development, and not all features are fully realized.
-This code was built with MicroPython v1.22.1, for a Generic ESP32-S3 controller.
+This code was built with MicroPython v1.23.0 (preview), for a Generic ESP32-S3 controller.

 The main function of MicroHydra is to provide an interface to easily switch between MicroPython apps.
 And to help lower the barriers to entry for anyone wanting to develop apps for their Cardputer.